 4. Protects Follicles from Oxidative Stress

-- Helps manage oxidative stress: Lab studies suggest arginine has antioxidant effects that protect follicles from damage and premature hair loss.
+Manages oxidative stress: Laboratory studies indicate antioxidant effects that may help protect follicles from damage and premature shedding.

 Scientific Evidence: What the Research Says